 Figure 22.
 Strain gauge in the structure for load monitoring

-Pros: validated and simple technology, low cost of the sensor;Cons: cabling installation necessity and soldering, low durability of the sensors;Type of monitoring: local area monitoring.
+Pros: validated and simple technology, low cost of the sensor;Cons: need for cabling installation and soldering, low durability of the sensors;Type of monitoring: local area monitoring.

 B. Electrical ladder sensors